 Choose one of the three options here.
 It’s important to let HMRC know your company’s accounts details, but not to worry, some early-stage companies don’t have an account at the beginning, in this case, hit ‘we don’t have a bank account yet’.

 If you have not generated any revenue, that’s ok, just set this to 0 - most of the companies applying for the Advance Assurance are early stage companies, so it's very common not to have any revenue.

 Choose yes only if you have received external investment in the past.
 These details will be reflected in your Share Register too so it is important to ensure this document is accurate and matches Companies House.

 De Minimis Aid might count towards the maximum cap of £150,000 that can be raised through the SEIS scheme.
 If you never received such aid from the government, simply choose ‘no’.
 If you did receive a grant, carefully read your grant certificate and see if it affects your S-EIS allowance - it should be mentioned on your grant certificate.

 Put here the value of your company’s assets, keep in mind that HMRC will only approve SEIS applications with gross assets of less than £200K (and less than £1.5 Million for EIS).

 Lastly, here you can add more information to your application, an email address for communication with HMRC and your phone number.
 Once you finish, hit the ‘Done’ button.

 Now it’s the time to add your investor’s details to the application.
 You just need the name and address of potential investors.
-No worries- setting their details does not mean they are making any commitment to invest in your company.
+No worries- inputting their details does not mean they are making any commitment to invest in your company.
 They are not contacted by HMRC or put on any lists.